TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 The best way to see this is to consider that the integrand changes as a function of the depth z, even if we're assuming that the density is constant.
 In this case, the scattering S(z), depending only on the density, is constant, and we can approximate is as S(a).
-However, the transmittance is not, T(z) = exp(-&int;<sub>0</sub><sup>a</sup>&sigma;(x)dx - &int;<sub>a</sub><sup>z</sup>&sigma;(x)dx) for z between a and a+&Delta;z.
+However, the transmittance is not:
+T(z) = exp(-&int;<sub>0</sub><sup>a</sup>&sigma;(x)dx -
+&int;<sub>a</sub><sup>z</sup>&sigma;(x)dx) for z between a and a+&Delta;z.
 Then we can again use exponent rules, so